clgrogan/AngularHelloWorld/README.md

 # Angular Crash Course for Busy Developers

-## Udemy Course Workbench
+## Udemy Course Test Bench

 The lecture for this course has code demonstrations.
 They are generally one off demos.
 While watching the lectures I'm adding the functionality of each demonstration to this application.

-This will look a little hodge-podgey.
+This will look a little hodgepodgey.